Alexander Garden Obelisk

 The Alexander Garden Obelisk is an obelisk located within the Alexander Garden, near the walls of Kremlin, in Moscow, Russia.
 The obelisk was initially designed by Sergey Aleksandrovich Vlasev and erected on July 10, 1914, at the entrance of the garden.
 It was created as a celebration of the tercentenary of the House of Romanov.
 The obelisk was moved closer to the center of the garden in 1966.

-Soon after the revolution, by dismantling its parts, the drum was filled with reliefs and counter-reliefs that were then converted into a Monument-obelisk to commemorate the "outstanding thinkers and personalities of the struggle for the liberation of workers".
-It thus became the first monumental statue of the new state.
+In 1918, soon after the October revolution, the inscriptions and reliefs on the obelisk were altered, so that it became a memorial to the "outstanding thinkers and personalities of the struggle for the liberation of workers".
+Names of the Romanov rulers were replaced with the names of the revolutionary thinkers and political figures.
+It thus became the first monument of the new socialist state.

 In 2013, on the 400th anniversary of the Romanov dynasty, the monument was dismantled for the sake of creating a modern replica of the original monument to the Russian rulers of the Romanov Dynasty.
 According to specialists, the original monument was almost lost in the process.

 Russian Empire

-Made in Vlasieva, the project of the obelisk (under the motto "The Truth") won the 2nd place in a special contest titled "Project of the Monument-Obelisk to Commemorate the 300th Anniversary of the Romanov Dynasty" in 1912, which was celebrated in 1913.
-Money for its construction came from the city; up to fifty thousand rubles was allocated by the Moscow city Duma.
+Тhe Vlasev project of the obelisk (under the motto "The Truth") won the 2nd place in a special contest titled "Project of the Monument-Obelisk to Commemorate the 300th Anniversary of the Romanov Dynasty" in 1912.
+The anniversary was to be celebrated in 1913.
+Money for its construction came from the city of Moscow – up to fifty thousand rubles was allocated by the Moscow city Duma.

-Since the initial plan did not gain the approval of the Academy of Arts and Vlasyevo, it took some time to correct the shortcomings as direct work on the construction of the monument only began in the spring of 1914.
-The ceremony of a bookmark was held on April 18, 1914.